IdkwhatImD0ing/Obsidian-Vault/544/Word Embeddings.md

 Similar to Word2Vec, there are two sets of word vectors in GloVe – is the input vector of the word – is the output vector of the word uw w vw w

+## Word2Vec vs GloVe
+No particular word embedding approach is the SOTA for all application